Shanghai Triad: Plot

-Tang Shuisheng has arrived in Shanghai to work for a Triad Boss, also named Tang.
+Fourteen-year-old Tang Shuisheng moves from the countryside to Shanghai in order to work for a Triad Boss, who is a distant relative.
 He is taken to a warehouse where two rival groups of Triads carry out an opium deal that goes wrong, leaving one of the rival members dead.
-Shuisheng is then taken by his uncle to Tang's palatial home, where he is assigned to serve Xiao Jinbao, a cabaret singer and mistress of the Boss.
-It is soon learned that Jinbao is also carrying on an affair with the Boss's number two man, Song.
+Shuisheng is then taken by his uncle to the Boss's palatial home, where he is assigned to serve the mysterious Xiao Jinbao, a cabaret singer and mistress of the Boss.
+He soon learns Jinbao is also having an affair with the Boss's number two man, Song.

 On the third night, Shuisheng witnesses a bloody gang fight between the Boss and a rival, Fat Yu, in which his uncle is killed.
-The Boss and a small entourage retreat to an island.
-There, Jinbao befriends Cuihua, a peasant woman with a young daughter, Ajiao.
-When Jinbao unwittingly meddles in Cuihua's business, it results in the Boss's men killing Cuihua's lover.
+The Boss and a small entourage retreat to an island, where the Boss recovers from his injuries from the fight.
+There, Jinbao befriends Cuihua, a widowed peasant with a cheerful young daughter, Ajiao.
+Jinbao spies on Cuihua and learns she has a secret lover, a man from a neighboring island, who she plans to marry soon.
+However, the Boss orders the man killed, since no one is allowed to enter or leave the island without his permission in case they reveal his location to his enemies.
 Furious, Jinbao confronts the Boss and tells Shuisheng to leave Shanghai.
+She reveals to him that she also grew up in the countryside.

-By the seventh day, Song arrives to the island along with Zheng, the Boss's number three man.
-Shuisheng, while evacuating his bowels in the reeds, overhears hiding men plotting, amongst other things, to kill Jinbao.
-He rushes back and tells Boss what he heard.
-During a mahjong game, the Boss and Jinbao calmly confront Song with evidence of his treachery.
-The gang kills Song's men and buries Song alive.
-The Boss then informs Jinbao that she will have to die as well for her role in Song's betrayal.
-Jinbao is calm until she learns that Cuihua is to be killed too, prompting her to futilely attack the Boss.
-As Shuisheng attempts to save her from her fate, he is thrown back and beaten.
+By the seventh day, Song arrives on the island along with Zheng, the Boss's number three man.
+Shuisheng, while defecating in the reeds, overhears two men plotting to kill Jinbao.
+He rushes back and interrupts the Boss's mahjong game to tell him what he heard.
+The Boss and Jinbao confront Song with evidence of his treachery, as the Boss had already known about his betrayal.
+The gang kills Song's men and buries him alive.
+The Boss then informs Jinbao that she will have to die as well for her role in Song's betrayal, since she knew he planned to overthrow him.
+Jinbao is calm until she learns that he has killed Cuihua for knowing too much and he plans to take Ajiao back to Shanghai, prompting her to futilely attack the Boss.
+As Shuisheng attempts to save her from her fate, he is dragged away and beaten.

 The film ends with Shuisheng tied to the sails of the ship as it sails back to Shanghai.
-The Boss takes Ajiao with him, telling her that Shuisheng needs to learn how to be loyal to the proper people, and how in a few years, Ajiao herself will become another Jinbao.
+Ajiao sails back with them, unaware Cuihua and Jinbao are dead.
+The Boss tells her that Shuisheng needs to learn how to be loyal to the proper people, and that Ajiao will grow up to be just like Jinbao.